ogregoire/pf2-tools/content/en/docs/equipment/shields.md

 - When HP drops to or below BT, the shield becomes **broken** and can't be used
 - When HP drops to 0, the shield is **destroyed** and can't be repaired

 **Repairing a shield** requires the Repair activity (10 minutes, Crafting check).
 The DC is based on the shield's level and rarity (see Repair DC in the assembler below).
-On success, restore 5 HP per proficiency rank; on critical success, restore 10 HP per proficiency rank.
+On success, restore 5 HP per proficiency rank; on critical success, restore 10 HP per proficiency rank; on critical failure, deal 2d6 damage to the item (minus the Hardness).
 Destroyed shields cannot be repaired.

 **Source:** Player Core pg.
 277, 236